t-edson/conSock/README.md

   Server.OnFrameReady := @ServerFrameReady;
 ```

+The event OnFrameReady is trigered every time a Frame is received.

 The state of the connection can be read in the field client.state and in server.State.
 This state can be:

 * cecCONNECTING